genesiscommunitysuccess/docs/docs/05_operations/04_containerisation/02_build.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-There are two different options that the Genesis low-code platform provides for you to build a Docker image.
+The Genesis low-code platform provides two different options for building a Docker image.

-The first option, which is covered in this section, is using the Gradle plugin.
-This is the easiest and quickest way to get up and running with a docker image, but it comes with the cost of reduced flexibility.
+- The first option, which is covered in this section, is using the Gradle plugin.
+This is the easiest and quickest way to get up and running with a Docker image, but it comes with the cost of reduced flexibility.
 This option is highly recommended for new developers to try Genesis out.

-The second option is to [create your own Dockerfile](https://docs.genesis.global/secure/operations/containerisation/dockefile/) and build your own image.
-This provides the most amount of flexibility, but also means you need to manage the Genesis dependencies yourself.
+- The second option is to [create your own Dockerfile](https://docs.genesis.global/secure/operations/containerisation/dockefile/) and build your own image.
+This provides the most flexibility, but it means you need to manage the Genesis dependencies yourself.

-## Gradle Plugin Overview
+## Gradle plugin overview

 The Gradle plugin provides the easiest and quickest way to get Genesis running in a Docker container.
-We provide a Gradle task that generates a Dockerfile for you with all the necessary dependencies and builds it.
+We provide a Gradle task that generates a Dockerfile for you, with all the necessary dependencies, and then builds it.

 **There are 3 Gradle tasks that are provided to help you build your Docker image:**

-- `createDockerfile` - Generates the Dockerfile dynamically based on user defined settings and dependencies.
-It also copies all of the files needed for the context into the same folder.
+- `createDockerfile` - Generates the Dockerfile dynamically based on user-defined settings and dependencies.
+It also copies all the files needed for the context into the same folder.
-- `buildImage` - Runs **createDockerfile** as a sub-task, and then runs `docker build` on generated Dockerfile
+- `buildImage` - Runs **createDockerfile** as a sub-task, and then runs `docker build` on the generated Dockerfile.
-- `pushImage` - Pushes the generated image to a repository defined in **gradle.properties** (See [Genesis Containerisation - pushing the image to a registry](https://docs.genesis.global/secure/operations/containerisation/pushing/))
+- `pushImage` - Pushes the generated image to a repository defined in **gradle.properties** (see [Genesis Containerisation - pushing the image to a registry](https://docs.genesis.global/secure/operations/containerisation/pushing/)).

-## Using the Plugin
+## Using the plugin

-Create or use an existing Genesis project.
-See [here](https://docs.genesis.global/secure/getting-started/quick-start/create-a-new-project/) for a guide to creating a new project.
+1. Create or use an existing Genesis project.
+See our [Quick Start guide](https://docs.genesis.global/secure/getting-started/quick-start/create-a-new-project/) for details of creating a new project.

-Make sure the necessary changes to the **genesis-system-defintions.kts** are made for your dependencies such as the location of the database. (see [here](https://docs.genesis.global/secure/getting-started/quick-start/prepare-the-server-and-build/) for more info).
+2. Make sure the necessary changes to the **genesis-system-defintions.kts** are made for your dependencies, such as the location of the database.
+You can find more details in our page on [preparing and biolding the server](https://docs.genesis.global/secure/getting-started/quick-start/prepare-the-server-and-build/) for more info).

-Add your dependencies to the Deploy Plugin **build.gradle.kts** (default location for the Blank App Seed is **server/jvm/***appname***-deploy/build.gradle.kts**)
+Add your dependencies to the Deploy plugin **build.gradle.kts** (default location for the Blank App Seed is **server/jvm/***appname***-deploy/build.gradle.kts**)

 ```kotlin
     genesisServer(